digitalsense-ai/tracker/README.md

 ---

-# 🧪 Philosophy
+# 🧠 Philosophy

-This project is not just a tracker.

-It is an attempt to build:

-> A modular AI trading system where prompts, data, and execution form a closed feedback loop.

----

-# 👨‍💻 Author Notes

-* Prompts are as important as code
-* Keep logic deterministic where possible
-* Let AI decide *what*, not *how to execute*
-* Always prioritize risk over opportunity

----

-# 📌 Final Thought

-The strength of this system comes from:
+The system works when these align:

-👉 alignment between:

 * STATE
 * PROMPTS
 * PARSER
-* RISK
 * EXECUTION

-When those align, the system becomes **predictable, testable, and scalable**.
+👉 This is not just automation
+👉 It is **controlled AI decision-making**

+---

+# 📌 Final Thought

+The strength of this system is:

+**Structured state + adaptive AI + strict execution rules**

+That is what makes it scalable.